avgsurfman/ros2pidocs/installation-notes.md

 It's not recommended as the potential Read/Writes during the compilation to could wear out the SD card — this storage medium is not resistant.
 It is possible to get an official NVMe drive for the Raspberry Pi ( or just plug in a USB drive) with a swapfile on it to use it as swap space.
-This has not been tested by me.

-> [!NOTE] Note that QT libraries will fail to compile if you don't have QT framework installed.
+> [!NOTE] Note that QT libraries will fail to compile as you don't have QT framework installed.

-Approach b) DOCKER
+## Approach B: DOCKER

 This approach is harder, but significantly faster in its compilation.
 Be aware that if you are missing any dependencies, you will be unable to continue — You will need to install the appriopriate dependencies on the raspberry pi.

-#1.Install the cross-compilation toolchain:

-#sudo apt-get install libc6-dev-armhf-cross g++-arm-linux-gnueabihf gcc-arm-linux-gnueabihf
+0. Copy the libraries over the network.
+You can either `rsync` libraries or mount them using `sshfs`.

+You can also just use [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) and just copy the files manually.

-1. Download the cROScompile script
+2. Download the cROScompile script
 (i) This is a WIP script of mine that is supposed to automate the docker build process.

 The script either works in online or offline mode.
 Online mode detects the architecture as well